Analysis | Schumer’s overblown attack on GOP proposal for medical malpractice lawsuits

 A Schumer spokesman said the senator’s claim was accurate because the GOP bill creates an all-purpose loophole.
 The legislation defines the “coronavirus-related health care services” covered by the liability shield as including “the care of any individual who is admitted to, presents to, receives services from, or resides at, a health care provider for any purpose during the period of a Federal emergency declaration concerning coronavirus, if such provider’s decisions or activities with respect to such individual are impacted as a result of coronavirus.”

-Reading that language closely, medical malpractice cases that don’t involve covid-19 would be blocked by the liability shield in some circumstances, if the coronavirus “impacted” the health care provider or facility.
-Schumer spokesman Justin Goodman said “the provider can be expected to say that the pandemic impacted their decisions and activities for all services they provided.”
+Reading that language closely, medical malpractice cases that don’t involve covid-19 would be blocked by the liability shield in some circumstances, if the coronavirus “impacted” the health-care provider or facility.
+Schumer spokesman Justin Goodman said that “the provider can be expected to say that the pandemic impacted their decisions and activities for all services they provided.”

 A Senate Republican spokesman rejected that interpretation, noting that health-care providers being sued in these cases would have to offer proof that they were overburdened by the coronavirus.
 “It isn’t enough for them to just ‘say’ it,” the Senate GOP spokesman said.
 “That’s not how the American legal system works.
 Murder defendants don’t avoid trial by just saying ‘I didn’t do it.’
 Judges and juries decide those questions.”